 The HIV/AIDS Crisis of the 1980s and the early 90s is a defining event in the history of the LGBTQ community.
 In the face of wide-spread devastation, confusion, and fear, queer people banded together in solidarity to care for the sick and to demand the attention and action of the Government.

-A signature tradition of Boston Pride Week, Pride Lights has new home in the South End at the Blackstone Square Park.
-Pride Lights features performances, music and as its name implies the illumination of the park.
-The park lighting ceremony is meant to commemorate departed friends, family and coworkers and to increase awareness of the HIV/AIDS epidemic, which is still affecting our community today.
-This event is a collaboration of the City of Boston and Boston Pride.
+A signature event of Boston Pride Week, Pride Lights is hosted by Verna Turbulence and features virtual performances by the Boston Gay Men’s Chorus, and singer Nicole Talbot and remarks by Mayor Martin J. Walsh and other dignitaries.
+The virtual park lighting ceremony is meant to commemorate departed friends, family and coworkers and to increase awareness of the HIV/AIDS epidemic, which is still affecting the community today.